 Thank you for contacting me about Channel 4.

-I warmly welcome that the Department for Digital, Culture, Media and Sport has now launched a public consultation on the future ownership of Channel 4 as part of the Government’s review of public service broadcasting.
-The consultation will consider both the ownership and remit of Channel 4, ensuring its future success and sustainability.
-For further information on the consultation, which will close on 14 September 2021, and guidance on how to respond, please search: https://www.gov.uk/government/consultations/consultation-on-a-change-of…
+I warmly welcome that the Department for Digital, Culture, Media and Sport has recently held a public consultation on the future ownership of Channel 4 as part of the Government’s review of public service broadcasting.
+The consultation considered both the ownership and remit of Channel 4, ensuring its future success and sustainability.
+I understand that the Department is currently analysing the feedback it has received and will respond in due course.
+For further information on the consultation, please search: https://www.gov.uk/government/consultations/consultation-on-a-change-of…

 I have also been assured that the review will come ahead of the broadcasting white paper, due to be published in the autumn.
 The white paper will consider the future of the country’s broadcasting landscape with the aim of making sure it serves listeners and viewers on all platforms and across the entire UK.